cirosantilli/linux-cheat/compile/index.md

 ##objdump

-See memory structure of executable:
+See assembler instructions of object file or executable:

-    objdump --disassemble a.o
+    objdump -d a.o

+Intermingle original C code with disassembly more or less where they coincide:

+    gcc -ggdb3 -o a.o a.c
-    objdump -h a.o
+    objdump -S a.o

+Binary files must be compiled with debugging information.

 ##size